-If you’ve experienced a breakage or migration of a Paragard IUD or any other injury or complication related to your Paragard implant, the Law Offices of Jeffrey S. Glassman can help.
+If you’ve experienced a breakage or migration of a Paragard IUD or any other injury or complication related to your Paragard implant, the Jeffrey Glassman Injury Lawyers can help.

 In determining whether you have a viable Paragard claim, our attorneys will look at a number of factors such as whether the Paragard IUD had to be removed earlier than anticipated, complications that occurred during removal of the device and whether you needed to be treated for an infection or undergo surgery for a perforated organ or other internal problem.

 Common health problems and complications associated with Paragard include:

 - IUD breakage upon removal